DarkOutcast6/totem-refill/README.md

-# totem-refill
+# Totem Refill

-Easily refills your offhand and a slot of your choice with a totem, if possible
+A lightweight Fabric mod that automatically refills your offhand or hotbar slot with a Totem when you press a chosen key